 Use of Digital Images and Video

 Digital images are easy to capture, reproduce and publish and, therefore, misuse.
-It is not always appropriate to take or store images of any member of The Patch Project Devon CIC School Centre community or the public, without first seeking consent and considering the appropriateness.
+It is not always appropriate to take or store images of any member of The Patch Project Devon CIC community or the public, without first seeking consent and considering the appropriateness.

 Not all parents/carers give permission for photographs of students to be taken.
 This information can be found on referral forms and must be adhered to as there are often safeguarding reasons why photographs should not be taken and used.

 Staff are not permitted to use personal digital equipment, such as mobile phones and cameras, to record images of students, this includes when on field trips.
-Only centre-owned devices configured by The Patch Project Devon CIC School may be used to take photos within The Patch Project Devon CIC] School, with recorded consent (or another lawful basis) and a clear purpose.
+Only centre-owned devices configured by The Patch Project Devon CIC may be used to take photos within The Patch Project Devon CIC, with recorded consent (or another lawful basis) and a clear purpose.
 Images are transferred to secure storage the same day and deleted from the capture device.
-Students are not permitted to use personal digital equipment, including mobile phones and cameras, to record images of students, staff and others without advance permission from the Head of Centre.
+Students are not permitted to use personal digital equipment, including mobile phones and cameras, to record images of students, staff and others without advance permission from the Provision Lead.

 Where digital images/photographs are used and shared publicly, no identifying detail should be used, unless strictly necessary and risk-assessed (avoid names, uniforms, badges, geotags); only share where a lawful basis exists and consent/preferences are honoured.